Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: summary and outlook

 \section{summary and outlook}

-In summary, we investigate collision energy and centrality dependence of the SFMs in Au + Au collisions at $\sqrt{s_\mathrm{NN}}=7.7-200$ GeV by using the UrQMD model.
-The second-order intermittency index is found to be small but non-zero in the transport model without implementing any critical related self-similar fluctuations.
-A cumulative variable method is then proposed to be used in the calculations of SFMs to remove background in the intermittency analysis.
-It has been verified that this method can successfully reduce the distortion of a Gaussian background contribution from a pure self-similar event sample generated by the CMC model.
-After applying the method to the UrQMD event sample, it confirms that the non-critical background effect can be efficiently removed and the value of the intermittency index is close to zero.
+In summary, we investigate collision energy and centrality dependence of the SFMs in Au $+$ Au collisions at $\sqrt{s_\mathrm{NN}}=7.7-200$ GeV by using the UrQMD model.
+The second-order intermittency index is found to be small but nonzero in the transport model without implementing any critical related self-similar fluctuations.
+A cumulative variable method is then proposed to remove background contributions in the intermittency analysis.
+It has been verified that this method can effectively reduce the distortion of a Gaussian background from a pure self-similar event sample generated by the CMC model.
+After applying the method to the UrQMD event sample, we find that the noncritical background effect can be efficiently removed and that value of the intermittency index is close to zero.

 In the experimental measurements of intermittency, the measured SFMs should be corrected for detecting efficiencies.
 We derive a cell-by-cell formula in the calculation of SFMs in heavy-ion collisions.
-The validity of the method has been checked in the UrQMD event sample which is employed with both the TPC and TPC+TOF tracking efficiencies used in the RHIC/STAR experiment.
+The validity of the method has been checked with the UrQMD model by embedding the tracking efficiencies used in the RHIC (STAR) experiment.
 It is demonstrated that the cell-by-cell method provides a precise and effective way for the efficiency correction on SFMs.
 The correction method is universal and can be applied to the ongoing studies of intermittency in heavy-ion experiments.

-In current experimental explorations of the intermittency in heavy-ion collisions, the NA49 and NA61 collaborations have directly measured $\phi_{2}$ at various sizes of colliding nuclei~\cite{NA49SFM,NA49C+C,NA61Ar+Sc}, which are represented as blue symbols in Fig.~6.
-The intermittency parameter at $\sqrt{s_\mathrm{NN}}$ = 17.3 GeV for the Si + Si system at NA49 experiment approaches the theoretic expectation value, shown as red arrow in the figure, in the second-order phase transition in a critical QCD model~\cite{Antoniou2006PRL}.
-The black circles of the UrQMD results give a flat trend with the value around 0 at all energies due to no critical mechanisms are implemented in the transport model.
+In current experimental explorations of the intermittency in heavy-ion collisions, the NA49 and NA61 collaborations have directly measured $\phi_{2}$ at various sizes of colliding nuclei~\cite{NA49SFM,NA49C+C,NA61Ar+Sc}, which are represented as blue symbols in Fig. 6.
+The intermittency parameter at $\sqrt{s_\mathrm{NN}}$ = 17.3 GeV for the Si $+$ Si system at NA49 experiment approaches the theoretic expectation value, shown as red arrow in the figure, in the second-order phase transition in a critical QCD model~\cite{Antoniou2006PRL}.
+The black circles of the UrQMD results give a flat trend with the value around zero at all energies because no critical mechanisms are implemented in the transport model.